timschott/interview-prep/ds/ml-conceptual.md

 * what is linear independence:
   * when a set of vectors cannot be written as a linear combination of one another
   * the only solution to setting them up as a system Ax = y is 0.
-  * every column in a matrixA  has to be linearly independent if A is invertible.
+  * every column in a matrix A  has to be linearly independent if A is invertible.
 * what is an eigenvector
   * makes this equation true
   * Av = λv results in a vector U that points in the same direction as v
   * where λ is the eigenvalue, the "scaling" factor
   * does not change direction during a transformation
+  * a matrix can only have eigenvectors when it is invertible aka linearly independent
+  * once this is the case, we can generate an infinite number of eigenvectors (numbers) / eignevalues (scaling coeff.)
+  *

 ## Helpful Calculus